Trice scores 29, No. 9 Wisconsin beats Michigan State 85-76 - WHIZ News

 The Badgers (8-1, 2-0 Big Ten) won at the Breslin Center for the first time since 2004 and extended their Big Ten winning streak to 10 games, dating to last season when they shared the conference championship with the Spartans and Maryland.

+To celebrate, players poured water on coach Greg Gard in the locker room.

+“Just really proud of the team,” Gard said.
+“They doused me with water, so I had to change my mask.
+I’ll have to change everything before we jump on the plane.”

-Michigan State (6-2, 0-2) trailed by two points before Wisconsin scored 14 of the last 21 points over the final 4:03 to turn a closely contested game into a lopsided result.
+Michigan State (6-2, 0-2) led by nine points early in the second half before struggling down the stretch at both ends of the court.
+Wisconsin scored 14 of the last 21 points over the final 4:03 to turn a closely contested game into a lopsided result.

+“Disappointed to get a nine-point lead and you just don’t step on their throat,” Izzo said.

 Joey Hauser scored a career-high 27 points, but he didn’t get much help from his teammates offensively.
-Aaron Henry was the only other Spartan to score in double figures, but he was 5 of 13 from the field for 12 points.
+Aaron Henry was the only other Spartan to score in double figures, but he was 5 of 13 from the field for 12 points and had seven turnovers.

-The Badgers, meanwhile, had balance with four double-digit scorers, and they were much more active defensively as a team.
+The Badgers, meanwhile, had balance with four double-digit scorers and they combined to score the most points in program history in a win over a ranked team.

 Wisconsin’s Aleem Ford scored 13 points while Brad Davison and Micah Potter each had 11.